About Cabrini Research

 Group Director, Cabrini Research

-Gary is past Chairman of Foundation 49, a men’s health organisation, and is part of the Federal Government’s advisory board that developed the National Male Health Policy and the Victorian Men’s Health and Wellbeing Strategy.
-He was awarded a Medal of the Order of Australia in 2017 for services to medical oncology.
+Professor Richardson also holds several leadership roles, including with Monash Partners, and was previously President of the Medical Oncology Group of Australia, Chairman of Foundation 49, and advisory board member for the National Male Health Policy and the Victorian Men’s Health and Wellbeing Strategy.
+In 2017, he was awarded the Medal of the Order of Australia for services to medical oncology.

 Bob Santamaria